 This is a brief overview of the history of the Jemez Valley and surrounding areas from “the beginning of time.”
-The tab below the Overview is a timeline with details of events from 2500 BCE to the present.
+See the timeline with details of events from 2500 BCE to the present.

 Another eruption 1.2 million years ago added thick layers of volcanic ash, called “tuff” that one can see today as the light beige layers nearest the top of the valley walls.
 What remains of the immense volcanic explosions is the Valles Caldera with its huge Valle Grande and a number of cinder cones.
 During all this time water, wind and sunlight worked on carving the rock into the spectacular mesas and canyons we see today.

 Humans have come to the Jemez Valley at least since 2500 B.C.
 The earliest visitors were undoubtedly seasonal hunter-gatherers.
 Later groups stayed long enough to harvest a corn crop, as evidenced by archaeological findings at Jemez Cave near Soda Dam.
-Over the millenia since then, groups migrated in, mostly from the Four Corners area, and eventually formed substantial pueblos.
-This habitation period culminated in a number of large pueblos, the ruins of which lie atop every mesa, many with hundreds of rooms.
+Over the millennia since then, groups migrated in, mostly from the Four Corners area, and eventually formed substantial pueblos.
+This habitation period culminated in a number of large pueblos.
+Remains of those ancestral sites are atop every mesa, many with hundreds of rooms.
 Archeologists’ latest estimates are that 6,000-8,000 people lived in the Jemez Mountains at the time of the first Spanish contact.
 The surviving Rio Grande pueblos are the descendants of a much larger population.

 The Spanish were expelled in the Pueblo Revolt of 1680.
 They returned in force in 1692 and reconquered all of their previously occupied territory.
 The land gradually became repopulated by Spanish farmers, although only an estimated 300 Jemez returned, their numbers decimated by disease and hardship.
 A number of land grants were awarded by the Spanish Crown to Spanish colonists and Indian pueblos.
 The earliest of several grants in this area was in 1768.